 †EFFECTIVE 2019W: MATH 253 and MATH 255 are no longer accepted to fulfill the Math requirements of the Mechanical Engineering program.
 All Mech 2 students will be expected to complete MATH 254 and MATH 258.
 As a leniency during this transition, we will still accept prior credit for MATH 253 or MATH 255 (or equivalent) from students who completed these course(s) before April 2019, however, students are still fully responsible for the Math course material in Mech 2.
 Any credit for MATH 253 or MATH 255 (or equivalent) obtained after April 2019 will no longer be accepted for credit and students will need to register and pay tuition for MATH 254 and MATH 258 in their Mech 2 year.
 Please see Registration & Advanced Credit for further details.

-As a result of the cross-faculty nature of Mech 2, MATH 254, MATH 258, and MECH 226 (or 227) appear separately on your registration.
+As a result of the cross-faculty nature of Mech 2, MATH 254, and MATH 258 appear separately on your registration.
 Apart from this small administrative difference, these courses are completely integrated into Mech 2 in terms of both delivery and marking.
 Also, when you register for a standard timetable in Mech 2, you will automatically be registered in the Mech courses and Math courses.
-MECH 226/227 registration is handled differently – please see the Mech 2 Academic Policies and Procedures manual on the Mech 2 Connect site for details.
+MECH 226/227 registration is handled differently – please see the Mech 2 Academic Policies and Procedures manual on the Mech 2 Canvas site for details.